Efficacy of Juxtapid

 All healthcare professionals should report all suspected adverse reactions.
 Please contact Chiesi Farmaceutici S.p.A. at 1-888-661-9260 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-Please see Prescribing Information including BOXED WARNING.
+Please see Full Prescribing Information including BOXED WARNING for the risk of hepatotoxicity.

-INDICATION AND IMPORTANT SAFETY INFORMATION
+IMPORTANT SAFETY INFORMATION

 INDICATION: